 - Di Luong, Media Mobilizing Project, on data and algorithmic justice.

-- Momin M. Malik, Data Science Postdoctoral Fellow.
+- Momin M. Malik, Data Science Postdoctoral Fellow at the Berkman Klein Center.